 The Program in Occupational Therapy is seeking students with a strong academic background and a commitment to promoting the health, productivity, and quality of life of individuals and society through the therapeutic application of occupation.

-If you would like more information about the program, please complete an Inquiry Form to be contacted by a member of our admissions team.
+If you would like more information about the program, please complete an Inquiry Form.

 View the previous OT Student Profile of applicant and admission data.

 Applicants must complete the following:

 This centralized application allows prospective students to use one application to apply to multiple participating OT and OTA programs through a single application process.

 The University of Minnesota Supplemental Application.
 After submission of your OTCAS application, you will receive a link to the supplemental application.